Top Nav

 Information, communication, and education (ICE)

-ICE includes our key activities for supporting local communities, especially local technicians and protected areas manager.
+CE includes our key activities for supporting local communities, especially local technicians and protected areas managers.
 We gather data/information on lemurs while also engaging local communities to format and insert these collected data in the portal.
 Our team builds local capacities on biodiversity data management, geographical information, and strategic planning for the academic student, local technicians, and those involved in protected area management.

 Over two years, we have trained more than 300 local technicians from various regions of Madagascar.